sophwag/be-breathapp/README.md

-This is the back-end repo of the breathwork customizer app.
-This app generates custom audio to guide individuals through breathwork sessions.

 # About

 This is the back-end repo of the breathwork customizer app.
 This app generates custom audio to guide individuals through breathwork sessions.
 The front-end is available at https://github.com/sophwag/fe-breathwork-customizer.